gilsrus/automovieplayer/README.md

 - User Resolution
 You can set Witdh and Height with Original Aspect ratio.
+(You can input resolution by Drag mouse or Double click)

 - Movie resolution Mode
 Fullscreen is not allow Original Aspect Ratio.